 Podiatrists and podiatric surgeons in Australia are regulated under the National Law and must be registered with the Board.
-Only individuals who hold current specialist registration with the Board are permitted to use the professional title of podiatric surgeon in Australia.
-Registered podiatric surgeons must comply with the Board's standards, codes and guidelines including engaging in professional development and practice to continuously maintain clinical competence and professional practice.
+Only individuals who hold current general registration with the Board are permitted to use the professional title of podiatrist.
+Registered podiatrists must comply with the Board's standards, codes and guidelines including engaging in professional development and practice to continuously maintain clinical competence and professional practice.